-The GroupoidFest will be held in Chicago for the first time this Fall,
+The GroupoidFest was held in Chicago for the first time this Fall,

 on the East Campus of the University of Illinois at Chicago, situated near the